slovjinika/dec2glag/README.md

 `python dec2glag.py -t 220`

 ## ⰹ or ⰺ?
 I have met the opinion that ⰹ this symbol has never been used as a denotation of a digit, although I have seen live examples when it was used.
-I took as a basis the normative variant (ⰺ) from the Marian Gospel (Cod.
+I took as a basis the normative variant (ⰺ) from the Gospel (Cod.
 Slav.
 146).
 If I am wrong, please correct it.
 | | | | | | | | | |
 |:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|
 | ⱍ (1000) | ⱎ (2000)| ⱏ (3000)| ⱑ (4000)| ⱓ (5000)|